sh-navid/Archive.Learn.Laravel/topic/Controller.md

 ## Middleware
 >> Middleware acts as a bridge between a request and a response. <sup>[tutorialspoint Jan27](https://www.tutorialspoint.com/laravel/laravel_middleware.htm)</sup>
+>> Middleware provide a convenient mechanism for inspecting and filtering HTTP requests entering your application.
+For example, Laravel includes a middleware that verifies the user of your application is authenticated.
+If the user is not authenticated, the middleware will redirect the user to your application's login screen.
+However, if the user is authenticated, the middleware will allow the request to proceed further into the application. <sup>[laravel Jan27](https://laravel.com/docs/9.x/middleware)</sup>
 - To make a middleware
     - `php artisan make:middleware HelloMiddleware`
 - Register middleware in `App\Http\Kernel`